get free help from a 5 Star Google Rated California health insurance California Medicare Supplement Options - Insider's Guide to Medigap plans

 You can run your quote anywhere and needless to say, you're getting so much mail on it that a few trees have suffered as a result.

-The problem is that most of that "paid" mailing is pushing one plan or another...not necessarily what's best for YOU.
+The problem is that most of that "paid" mailing is focusing on one plan or another...not necessarily what's right for YOU.

 SO...let's boil down the key points to understand so you can make an informed decision.